North Sea Texas: Plot

 A young Pim and his mother, Yvette, live in the Belgian countryside with their dog, a Miniature Pinscher named Mirza.
 The mother, a lonely divorcee, plays a piano accordion, and patronizes a local bar called Texas.
 One day Pim and his mother attend a fair, where they meet a traveling carny named Zoltan.
 Zoltan is kind to the younger Pim, and Pim is infatuated.
 Zoltan rents a room in Yvette's home intermittently, but later stops coming to town.
 Meanwhile, Yvette begins spending time with a man named Etienne, who is brutish and macho, and whom Pim immediately despises.

 As time passes, Pim develops a close friendship with the slightly older Gino, who becomes his best friend.
 Pim falls in love with Gino, and Gino explores his sexuality with the adoring Pim, and the two become increasingly intimate.
 They both agree to keep their sexual relationship a secret.
 Meanwhile, Gino's sister Sabrina develops feelings for Pim, and Gino nearly spends the night with a girl he is seeing named Françoise.
 Pim, seeing Gino kiss Françoise, commits an act of vandalism as revenge and a rift forms between the two friends.
 Sabrina subsequently finds out that Pim is gay, and Yvette breaks it off with the boorish Etienne.
 Around this time, the enigmatic Zoltan unexpectedly returns.
 Gino, growing uncomfortable with the complicated circumstances, begins pushing Pim away.
 Compounding the emotional roller coaster for Pim, he goes to Zoltan's room one evening, hoping to spend the night with him, only to find Zoltan out of his room and down the hall having sex with Pim's mother.
 Having long wanted Zoltan for himself, even before he fell in love with Gino, a distraught Pim runs off into the night.
 Devastated that he cannot be with Zoltan, he returns home to find his mother has left with Zoltan and left him a note.
 Pim takes Mirza and moves in with Sabrina, while Gino is living out of town with Françoise.

 Following the funeral of Gino's and Sabrina's mother Marcella, Pim and Sabrina are seen living together, although the living arrangement is clearly platonic.
 On a rainy day, Gino returns.
-After Pim tells Gino that his sister isn't home, Gino tells Pim that it was he who Gino came home for.
+After Pim tells Gino that his sister isn't home, Gino tells Pim that it was he whom Gino came home for.
 Gino gently grabs Pim and moves him against the wall.
 Gino returns a cloth with special meaning to them both to Pim, telling him to tie a knot in it so that he will never forget him.
 He then proceeds to kiss Pim on the neck and the two embrace one another passionately.
 Pim tells Gino to "stay," and the film ends with the two of them embracing each other, suggesting a happy ending for the young couple.